hossein-amini/HTMLEditor/README.md

 Note
 ------
 This library is exactly <a href="https://github.com/jkennethcarino/rtexteditorview"> RTextEditorView </a> with two differences:
-1. It supports RTL & LTR pages
+1. Supporting RTL pages
-2. It does not use bootstrap
+2. Removing bootstrap

 It seems the original library does not maintain anymore so I've created this library to add new features like supporting RTL pages

-A simple WYSIWYG Editor for Android based on [Summernote][summernote].

 Download
 ------